 Leeds Rhinos coach Rohan Smith urges change after St Helens boss Paul Wellens hits out at RL

+Leeds Rhinos coach Rohan Smith urges change of tactics after St Helens boss Paul Wellens hits out at RL

 Speaking at his weekly preview press conference today, Smith gave a supportive response to St Helens boss Paul Wellens’ comments in the wake of last Saturday’s Betfred Challenge Cup semi-final defeat by Leigh Leopards.